isomerpages/govtech-gobusiness-main/_run-and-grow/import-export-transhipment/determine-hs-code-goods.md

 ---
-title: Determine HS code of good(s) and if it is controlled
+title: Determine HS code of goods
 permalink: /import-export-transhipment/determine-hs-code-goods/
 third_nav_title: Import, Export, and Transhipment
 ---

-## Step 2: Determine HS code of good(s) and if it is controlled
+## Step 2: Determine HS code of goods

+The Harmonised Commodity Description and Coding System (HS) is an international naming system to classify goods.
+You can use the links below to find out the HS code for your goods and check if it is controlled.

 <table>
     <tr>